 To see results using the elliptical machine, you will need to consistently workout for several months, incorporate other workout machines depending on your goals, and have a healthy diet.

-- Results For Different Types Of Elliptical Workouts (How Long To Achieve Them)
+- Results For Different Types Of Elliptical Workouts

 - How Often Should I Exercise On An Elliptical To Get The Best Results?